Now 100 days trial with all sets Now 100 days trial with all sets

 Photo by @isabelplett

-With the arrival of your first baby, new questions arise every day.
-Even if you might not have expected it, changing diapers is certainly a big topic for you as well.
+With the birth of the first baby, new questions arise daily.
+Even if you might not have expected it before, diapering is certainly a big topic for you too.
 This article answers many of your questions about changing diapers.

-How often do I need to change my baby's diaper?
+How often should I change my baby's diaper?

 Age